 Why Work With Next Phase Legal?

 First, thank you for visiting our website and considering working with my firm.
 It is not an easy task for any business owner to identify concrete examples that set one’s own business apart from the competition.
-Frequently, businesses make claims consisting mostly of empty phrases and buzzwords, such as:
+Frequently, businesses make claims consisting of mostly empty phrases and buzzwords, such as:

 - We get results

-For professionals focused on helping their clients, the tedious process of hourly billing and getting retainer funds replenished can unfortunately at times almost seem like the focus more so than resolving a client’s situation.
+For professionals focused on helping their clients, the tedious process of hourly billing and getting retainer funds replenished can unfortunately seem like the focus even more so than resolving a client’s situation.
 Many attorneys would probably not share this info on their website, but I think many would agree.
 Moving to fixed fees is a significant change and one which I believe will help us zero in on what is most important to our clientele.

 Another area where we continue to focus is adopting more of a project-management approach to our services.
 If you are getting divorced, or need to make changes to your parenting schedule, then there are certain steps that will need to be completed from initiation through completion.
 Communications are key throughout the process, and I think it is important for my clients to be involved in making decisions with my guidance and support.
 Technology can help improve efficiency and improve communications.
 Clients appreciate their ability to access their case-related documents 24/7 through their client portal and reach us in a number of ways.

-Divorce and family law attorneys and mediators serving the Medfield, Walpole, Westwood, Norwood, Natick, Walpole, Medway, Franklin, Dedham, Dover, Sherborn, and Millis, MA areas.
+Divorce and family law attorneys and mediators serving the Norfolk, Medfield, Walpole, Westwood, Norwood, Natick, Walpole, Medway, Franklin, Dedham, Dover, Sherborn, and Millis, MA areas.
 Norfolk, Mansfield, Sharon, Medfield and Westwood divorce lawyers and mediators.